 A microchip is a tiny computer chip, approximately the size of a grain of rice that has an identification number programmed into it.
 The chip is encased in a smooth, strong biocompatible glass, and is small enough to fit into a hypodermic needle.
 Once an animal is injected with a chip, it can be identified throughout its life with a one of a kind number.
 The identification cannot be lost or altered.

 Having your pet microchipped offers a permanent, national identification for your pet.
 The implant is placed painlessly under your pet's skin.
-Should your pet stray or become lost and lose his collar and tags, the Home Again national recovery center will provide your name, address, and telephone number to anyone who finds your pet anytime, day or night.
+Should your pet stray or become lost and lose his collar and tags, the Found Animals national recovery center will provide your name, address, and telephone number to anyone who finds your pet anytime, day or night.

 If you find a lost pet, most veterinarians and shelters will check for microchips at no cost.
 Be a responsible pet owner and take this precaution for your pet's safety.

-Prairie Paws Adoption Center will microchip your pet at the low cost of $10.00 an animal.
-To register your pet with a National Recovery System it is an additional fee of $17.99 per animal annually.
+Prairie Paws Adoption Center will microchip your pet at the low cost of $15.00 per animal.
+There is no additional fee to register the microchip.